Aggressive Mississippi Personal Injury Lawyers Handling Complex Amputation Cases

 Reliable representation for complex amputation cases in Mississippi

 If a person or company’s negligence resulted in a loss of limb, contact Merkel & Cocke.
-Our firm has spent more than three decades serving clients from our home office in Clarksdale, while also assisting injured parties throughout Mississippi, including Tupelo, Jackson, and across the Gulf Coast region.
+Our firm has spent more than three decades serving clients from our home office in Clarksdale, while also assisting injured parties throughout Mississippi, including Tupelo, Jackson, Cleveland, Indianola, and across the Gulf Coast region.
 We also assist individuals with amputation injury cases in Tennessee and Arkansas.
 Call us today at 662-627-9641 or complete our contact form to schedule a free consultation.